awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.md

 **Example Permissions Policy for Native Backup and Restore with Encryption Support**
 If you want to encrypt your backup files, include an encryption key in your permissions policy\.
 For more information about encryption keys, see [Getting Started](https://docs.aws.amazon.com/kms/latest/developerguide/getting-started.html) in the *AWS Key Management Service Developer Guide*\.
 You must use a symmetric AWS KMS CMK to encrypt your backups\.
 Amazon RDS doesn't support asymmetric CMKs\.
 For more information, see [Using Symmetric and Asymmetric Keys](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) in the *AWS Key Management Service Developer Guide*\.
-The IAM role must also be a key user and key administrator for the KMS key, that is, it must be specified in the key policy\.
+The IAM role must also be a key user and key administrator for the AWS KMS CMK, that is, it must be specified in the key policy\.
 For more information, see [Creating Symmetric CMKs](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html#create-symmetric-cmk) in the *AWS Key Management Service Developer Guide*\.

 ```
  1. {